 Peer Health Educators

 Health Education and Promotion maintains an active Peer Health Educator (PHE) program.
 Our PHEs create, design, and present programs and education to our students.
 They are highly trained and vital to the well-being here at CSUSB.
 PHEs work under the supervision of the professional Health Education staff.
-Health Education and Promotion currently hires federal work study eligable students and volunteers prior to the Fall Quarter.
+Health Education and Promotion currently hire federal work-study eligible students and volunteers before the Fall Quarter.